Cycle Provence

 Itinerary

-• 3 - Uzes Leave Orange behind and ride the quiet roads south to the delightful walled Provencal commune of Caderousse.
-Here, cross the mighty Rhone river and pass the medieval village of Saint-Laurent-des-Arbres, cycling past the vineyards producing Lirac wines, the favourite wines of historic kings and the papal community in Avignon.
-Continue west through wine country and on to the legendary Pont du Gard, widely considered to be one of the world's best preserved examples of a Roman Aqueduct.
+• 3 - Uzes Leave Orange behind and ride the quiet roads south to the walled Provencal commune of Caderousse.
+Here, cross the mighty Rhone River passing the medieval village of Saint-Laurent-des-Arbres and cycle past the vineyards that produce Lirac wines - the favourite wines of kings and the papal community in Avignon.
+Continue west through wine country to the legendary Pont du Gard - widely considered to be one of the world's best-preserved examples of a Roman Aqueduct.
 Towering high above the Gardon River, this three-tiered stone masterpiece never fails to impress.
-On a quiet day there may even be an opportunity to ride across it!
-After visiting the Pont du Gard we proceed west to the small town of Uzes with its graceful circuit of boulevards and cute cafes.
+On a quiet day, there may even be an opportunity to ride across it!
+After visiting the Pont du Gard, continue west to the small town of Uzes with its graceful circuit of boulevards and cute cafes.

-• 4 - Saint Remy Today is a long day in the saddle that will be rewarded with impressive sights along the way.
-Hopefully the infamous mistral wind will be blowing from the northwest, providing a tailwind all the way to Saint Remy!
+• 4 - Saint Remy Today is a long day in the saddle, but you'll be rewarded with impressive sights along the way.
+Hopefully, the infamous mistral wind will be blowing from the northwest, providing a tailwind all the way to Saint Remy.
 Winding back across the Rhone, travel beneath the old city gate and into the small town of Tarascon.
 Take a short break from cycling to visit the imposing medieval castle, before sitting on the riverbank to learn about the legend of the Tarasque, the namesake of the town.
-After lunch, continue to the charming village of Saint-Remy-de-Provence.
+After lunch, continue to Saint-Remy-de-Provence.
 In distinct contrast to the surrounding larger cities and towns, Saint Remy displays a typically Provencal way of life.
 Visit the serene gardens of Saint-Paul Asylum where Vincent van Gogh was a self-admitted patient and where he painted many works of art, including 'Irises' and the famous 'The Starry Night'.

 • 6 - Les Baux Hit the road again after breakfast.
-Today you start with a short 10 kilometre ride to the magical hilltop commune of Les Baux-de-Provence.
-Although the distance is short, it is also one of the more difficult rides.
+Today, you start with a short ride to the hilltop commune of Les Baux-de-Provence.
+Although the distance is short, this is also one of the more difficult rides.
 For those not wanting to ride uphill, your support vehicle is always available.
-The first climb through the forest is over quite quickly and is rewarded with a short but beautiful descent on possibly the smoothest road in all of France.
-Carry on through olive groves and vineyards before arriving at Les Baux, declared "one of the Most Beautiful Villages in France" thanks to its narrow cobbled streets and jaw dropping views of the surrounding countryside.
-Visit Chateau des Baux, which sits perched on a limestone cliff with magnificent 360 degree views.
-After visiting Les Baux it's time to hop back on the bikes for a short ride through the Val d'Enfer (Valley of Hell) and its beautiful white limestone rock formations.
-From here, it is a pleasant downhill and flat ride to Fontvieille then follow the peaceful Canal d'Arles alonside the Rhone River all the way into Arles (approximately 40 kilometres).
-Park the bikes and enjoy an orientation walk of this popular Roman town, passing by many famous sites such as the Place de la R?publique, Van Gogh's Cafe Terrace on the Place du Forum and the UNESCO World Heritage listed Roman Amphitheatre.
-For those wanting to explore further there are countless museums, Roman buildings and reminders of Vincent Van Gogh's glorious paintings on every street.
+The first climb through the forest is rewarded with a short but beautiful descent on possibly the smoothest road in all of France.
+Carry on through olive groves and vineyards before arriving at Les Baux - declared 'one of the Most Beautiful Villages in France' thanks to its narrow, cobbled streets and surrounding countryside.
+Visit Chateau des Baux, which sits perched on a limestone cliff offering 360-degree views.
+After, ride through the Val d'Enfer's (Valley of Hell) white limestone rock formations.
+From here, it is a downhill ride to Fontvieille, where you'll follow the Canal d'Arles alongside the Rhone River all the way into Arles.
+Park the bikes and take a leader-led walk, passing the Place de la Republique, Van Gogh's Cafe Terrace and the UNESCO World Heritage listed Roman Amphitheatre.

-• 7 - Saintes-Maries-de-la-Mer Swap vineyards for waves on a ride south to the capital of the Camargue, Saintes-Maries-de-la-Mer on the shores of the Mediterranean Sea (approximately 41 kilometres).
-Set on the Rh?ne River delta, the lakes of Camargue are a bird spotters paradise and home to more than 400 species of birds.
+• 7 - Saintes-Maries-de-la-Mer Swap vineyards for waves on a ride south to the capital of the Camargue - Saintes-Maries-de-la-Mer, which sits on the shores of the Mediterranean Sea.
+Set on the Rhone River delta, the lakes of Camargue are a bird spotters paradise, home to more than 400 species of birds.
 The area is also known for its famous white Camarguais horses, often seen running free around Camargue.
-After lunch we return to Arles by vehicle.
-If you are feeling fit you may choose to ride back to Arles but please note that this is optional and will not be supported by either the leader or our vehicle, as that is driving back to Arles.
-Tonight perhaps get the group together to enjoy a final dinner.
+After lunch, return to Arles by vehicle.
+You also have the option to ride back to Arles (but this optional ride will not be supported by either the leader or your vehicle).
+Tonight, maybe get the group together to enjoy a final dinner.

 • The following product terms and conditions apply in addition to our Booking Terms and Conditions (available on our website) and terms and conditions of the relevant travel service provider.